Frank Snyder: Career statistics

 In a sixteen-year major league career, Snyder played in 1,392 games, accumulating 1,122 hits in 4,229 at bats for a .265 career batting average along with 44 triples, 47 home runs and 525 runs batted in.
 A good defensive player, his .981 career fielding average was 8 points higher than the league average over the span of his playing career.
 Snyder led National League catchers in fielding percentage three times: in 1914, 1923 and 1925.
 He also led the league twice in putouts and caught stealing percentage and, once in assists and in baserunners caught stealing.
 His 204 assists as a catcher in 1915 is the seventh highest single-season total in major league baseball history.
 His 1,332 career assists rank him 17th all-time among major league catchers.

-Richard Kendall of the Society for American Baseball Research devised an unscientific study that ranked Snyder as the ninth-most dominating fielding catcher in major league history.
+Richard Kendall of the Society for American Baseball Research devised a study that ranked Snyder as the ninth-most dominating fielding catcher in major league history.
 His reputation as a defensive standout is enhanced because of the era in which he played.
 In the Deadball Era, catchers played a huge defensive role, given the large number of bunts and stolen base attempts, as well as the difficulty of handling the spitball pitchers who dominated pitching staffs.